 - Digital MultiMate (electrical)/ Meager

 - PPE (Hand gloves, face masks, safety goggles)

 - Safety harness (for high-level work)

 - Mobile Scaffolding & Ladders

 • All testing equipment and measuring tools to be used shall have valid calibration certificates prior to usage.

 • All lifting equipment and machines shall be 3rd party verified with valid certificates

-Material includes but not limited to the following:
+Material includes but is not limited to the following: